ppy/osu-wiki/wiki/Brand_identity_guidelines/en.md

 # Brand identity guidelines

-The brand identity guidelines is a set of standards when branding osu! related projects.
+The brand identity guidelines are a set of standards for branding osu!-related projects.
 All use does not require approval.

-[Download the design kit here.](https://drive.google.com/file/d/1TmUot5nu49p71icz4u3G68njLAQOeQrG/view?usp=sharing) The linked design kit contains other outdated assets; the assets that are current is the osu! cookie.
-Also note that the included identity guidelines PDF is outdated, please refer to this page for the brand identity guidelines.
+[Download the design kit here.](https://drive.google.com/file/d/1TmUot5nu49p71icz4u3G68njLAQOeQrG/view?usp=sharing) The linked design kit contains some outdated assets.
+Also note that the included PDF is outdated and this page should be used instead.

 ## osu! cookie logo